|

 Other than the standard warnings about hiking in the desert, ...this is a pretty safe place, but people fall off the cliffs, so hikers should exercise caution anytime they are high enough to fall and get hurt.
 Drive carefully and watch for oncoming traffic on winding dirt roads.

-In case of emergency, call call 911 or the BLM switchboard (702-515-5000) between 8 AM and 4:30 PM.
-After hours, call 911. |
+In case of emergency, call 911 or the BLM switchboard (702-515-5000) between 8 AM and 4:30 PM.
+After hours, call 911.

 SOME RULES AND REGULATIONS

-As the name implies, this is a conservation area.
+As the name implies, this is a national conservation area.
 Do not collect plants, rocks, fossils, or artifacts, and do not disturb the wildlife or feed the burros.
 Drive only on existing roads.
 Pack it in, pack it out.

-Pets must be on a leash (six foot maximum) and under your physical control at all times.
-Never leave your pet in a closed vehicle because temperatures inside a car parked in the sun can exceed 120 degrees in just a few minutes, quickly cooking your pet. |
+Pets must be on a leash (six foot maximum) and under your physical control at all times, but Petroglyph Canyon is closed to pets.
+Never leave your pet in a closed vehicle because temperatures inside a car parked in the sun can exceed 120 degrees in just a few minutes, quickly cooking your pet.

 FOR MORE INFORMATION

-For more information, visit the official Sloan Canyon website or give the BLM a call at 702-515-5000 between 8:00 AM and 4:30 PM.
-The Friends of Sloan Canyon also have a nice website with good information. |
+For more information, drive out to the Nawghaw Poa Road Visitor Contact Station, visit the BLM Sloan Canyon website, or give the BLM a call at 702-515-5000 between 8:00 AM and 4:30 PM.
+The Friends of Sloan Canyon also have a nice website with good information.